meolar/supertux-wiki/Grumbel_grumbles.md

 Badguys must not collide or at least not like they do today (ie. stack), best seen in world1/27 where the snowballs and yeti colliding results in compltetly unpredictable and unavoidable patterns, thus killing the player far to often.

-Why the \*juck\* do we have filenames full of spaces and other useless junk in data/levels/world1/, what is that good for, except to make working with those levels harder?
+Why do we have filenames full of spaces and other useless junk in data/levels/world1/, what is that good for, except to make working with those levels harder?
 Duplicate information should be avoided and those “levelnames in filenames” is really doing nothing good.

 Enemy Criticts
 --------------